Created: 13 Apr 2024

 When approaching any new technology, a good question to ask is whether it has any blind spots and in what areas it really excels.
 To give an answer to this question, we will explore what LLMs are, where they fit in the field of AI, and briefly go over the mechanisms of their work to understand why they excel in some spheres better than in others.

-The field of AI is quite broad and encompasses several branches.
-To better understand how LLMs work, we need to be able to comprehend where they fit in the vast world of Artificial Intelligence.
-Let's visualize the AI field in layers, as seen in the image below.
+Artificial Intelligence (AI) is a rather wide-ranging discipline and consists of several branches.
+In order to properly understand how LLMs function, one should have an understanding of where they stand in the wide world of Artificial Intelligence.
+Let us illustrate the scope of the AI field as layers, illustrated in the image below.
 From the outer to the inner, these layers are:

-• Large Language Models' (LLMs) specific area of expertise is text, and this is the layer we will focus on in this article.
+• Lastly, there are Large Language Models (LLMs), which specialize in text, and this is the layer we will focus on in this article.

 Machine Learning